Pucas01/Funkin-Flatpak/README.md

 **The game is zoomed in :(**

-This is happens when playing the game using wayland and haven a screen scale above 1, execute the following command to revert to X11, this will fix the issue.
+This happens when playing the game using wayland and haven a screen scale above 1, execute the following command to revert to X11, this will fix the issue.

 ```bash
 flatpak override --nosocket=wayland io.github.Pucas01.FunkinFlatpak